Ledgerback/DGSF/daoindex/01 WorkingDraft/03 Theoretical Background.md

 1. find (or experiment) and implement values and principles that develop, sustain, and scale DAOs, %%through a variety of organizational structures%%, to a large and diverse group of participants.
 2. provide meta-narrative logic[^1] (values and principles) to develop, sustain, and scale DAOs, %%through a variety of organizational structures%%, to a large and diverse group of participants.
+2. provide meta-narrative logic[^1] (values and principles) to develop, sustain, and scale community-based organizations with less hierarchy , %%through a variety of organizational structures%%, to a large and diverse group of participants.
 3. optimizing use of blockchain and other Web3 tech, and other computational tools, to assist or support governance and operations in organizations[^2], and to help organizations implement more equitable forms of ownership and democratic forms of governance
 4. govern socio-technical systems through Nearly Decentralized Organizations (NDOs)[^3]
 5. balance human-machine governance of organizations (or [balance on- and off-chain rules and logic for organizations](https://orca.mirror.xyz/T70CmuhX95ubkw_JHOxSEy8d_EFeYXgtJnF13mPtaZE)), and further the resilience of [NDOs](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3959703)